What we do

 The Care Act 2014 mandates the establishment of Safeguarding Adults Boards (SABs) in every local authority area.
 Harrow’s SAB includes statutory partners:

-The Harrow Safeguarding Adults Board (HSAB) coordinates and ensures effective collaboration among various agencies to protect adults at risk of abuse and/or neglect in Harrow.
+The HSAB also has a range of other statutory and voluntary community sector providers as part of its membership.
+Together they coordinate and ensure effective collaboration among local agencies to protect and support adults at risk of abuse and/or neglect in Harrow.
 Its primary focus is on preventing abuse and neglect while promoting well-being and safeguarding individual rights.

-This website serves as a valuable resource for the residents of Harrow, as well as health and social care professionals and organizations working with those residents.
+This website serves as a valuable resource for the residents of Harrow, as well as health and social care professionals and organisations working with those residents.

 Explore the site to discover how you can contribute to safeguarding efforts in Harrow.